hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Custom components

-2 Custom components are located in the /custom_components directory.
-They are for support of the display, and a modified version of the ESPHome sprinkler controller component.
+1 Custom component are located in the /custom_components directory.
+This is for support of the display.
-Some of these components may get removed when they are integrated into ESPHome or are otherwise no longer required.
-No modification of these custom components should be necessary, but they must be present when the firmware is compiled, or there will be compile errors.
+No modification of this custom component should be necessary, but it must be present when the firmware is compiled, or there will be compile errors.

 ### External Component